theRealAph/ScopeLocals/README.md

 thread-local variable, the Java runtime associates a `ThreadLocal` instances with data via a thread local map.

-This flaw in the programming model complicates the implementation because an entry in a `ThreadLocal` map has to be a weak reference in order not to leak memory when a `ThreadLocal` key becomes unreachable.
-Moreover, the specification of `ThreadLocal` requires every thread to maintain a local map from `ThreadLocal` keys to values.
-That's not
-all: `ThreadLocal`s aren't inherited by subthreads, but `InheritableThreadLocal`s are.
-Therefore, threads need two thread-local maps, one for `ThreadLocal`s and one for `InheritableThreadLocal`s.

-The need for scope locals arose from Project Loom, where threads are lightweight and numerous.
+The need for scope locals arose from Project Loom, where threads are cheap and plentiful, rather than expensive and scarce.
+If you only have a few hundred platform threads, maintaining a thread local map seems viable.
+However, if you have _millions_ of threads, maintaining millions of thread local maps becomes a significant burden, both in terms of creating the maps and the memory they occupy.

-Firstly, there's the cost of inheritable thread locals.
+Some developers wishing to utilize hardware to its fullest have given up the thread-per-request model in favor of a thread-sharing model.
+Instead of a request being handled by one thread from start to finish, the request-handling code returns its thread to a pool when it waits for an I/O operation to complete so that the thread can service other requests.
+This fine-grained sharing of threads (code only holds on to a thread when it performs calculations, not when it waits for I/O) allows a high number of concurrent operations without consuming a high number of threads.
+In this model, tasks are not bound to any particular thread.
+Whenever an I/O operation completes, a thread is taken from a pool and that thread is used for whichever task became ready.

+A task that skips from thread to thread is at odds with the idea that task state can be kept on a thread.

+In addition, thread local variables have a feature, _inheritability_, that is predicated on a relatively small set of threads sharing domain objects.
 When a new `Thread` instance is created, its parent's set of inheritable thread-local variables is deeply copied.
 This is necessary because a thread's set of thread locals is, by design, mutable, so it cannot be shared between threads.
 Every child thread ends up carrying a local copy of its parent's entire set of `InheritableThreadLocal`s.

+With Project Loom's virtual threads you can keep your beloved thread-per-request model.
+Wouldn't it be terrible if virtual threads carried over the thread locals heavyweight model of inheritability?

+It would certainly be useful for these numerous cheap and plentiful threads to be able to access some context from their parent.
+For example, they may share a logger on an output stream.
+Perhaps they may share some kind of security policy too.

+For such uses we want sharing, but we do not want mutability.
+It should be popssible for a child thread to share its parent's context, but it's not necessary to mutate it.
+In contrast, thread local variables assume mutability.
+While it makes sese for a parent to share context with a million children, it makes no sense at all for them to maintain mutable copies of it.

+Fundamentally, programming with thread local variables can lead to spaghetti-like coding, for example when used to return a hidden value from a method to some caller.
+This leads to a kind of spaghetti code whose structure is hard to discern, let alone maintain.

+Context is a fine thing to be pushed downwards from caller to called methods, but a terrible thing when pushed upwards.

 We'd like to have a feature that allows per-thread context information to be inherited by a thread without an expensive deep-copy operation.
 Some kind of immutable data structure fits this need, because the inheriting thread needs only to copy a reference to its parent's set of values.

 We'd like this feature to declare the lifetime and the region of accessibility of the context information it refers to in an explicit